nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Targeted:** Pertaining to the specific targeting approach used in nano-drug delivery systems.

-### Expanded Definition and Usage\nNano-drug targeting represents a significant shift in therapeutic strategies, where the focus is not merely on drug delivery but on delivery with precision and accuracy.
+### Expanded Definition and Usage:
+Nano-drug targeting represents a significant shift in therapeutic strategies, where the focus is not merely on drug delivery but on delivery with precision and accuracy.
 By utilizing nanoparticles, which can be engineered to possess unique properties such as size, shape, charge, and surface chemistry, nano-drug targeting can vastly improve the therapeutic index of drugs, particularly those that are inherently toxic, such as chemotherapeutics.
 The use of targeting ligands—molecules that specifically bind to receptors overexpressed on diseased cells—allows for the selective uptake of drugs, significantly reducing the impact on healthy cells and minimizing side effects.
 This technique is especially relevant in oncology, where targeted delivery can result in more effective tumor reduction with fewer adverse effects on normal tissues.